 EU Member States and other jurisdictions where we operate, such as Switzerland and the UK, have adopted data protection laws and regulations, which impose significant compliance obligations.
-For example, the General Data Protection Regulation ("GDPR"), imposes strict obligations and restrictions on the ability to collect, analyze, and use, store, disclose, transfer or otherwise process personal data, including health data from clinical trials subjects and adverse event reporting.
+For example, the General Data Protection Regulation ("GDPR"), imposes strict obligations and restrictions on the ability to collect, analyze, use, store, disclose, transfer or otherwise process personal data, including health data from clinical trials subjects and adverse event reporting.
 Switzerland has adopted laws that impose restrictions and obligations similar to the GDPR.
-The obligations and restrictions under the GDPR and Switzerland's data protection laws concern, in particular, impose a broad range of requirements and obligations relating to the processing and protection of personal data, including obligations to having legal bases for processing personal data (which may result in some instances in obtaining the consent of the individuals to whom the personal data relate, relate), providing detailed information about the processing details disclosed activities to the individuals, the dealing with restrictions on sharing of personal data with third parties the transfer of and transferring personal data out of the European Economic Area ("EEA") or Switzerland, having contracting requirements arrangements in place where required (such as with clinical trial sites and vendors), and security breach notifications, as well as substantial potential fines, notifying in some cases up certain instances personal data breaches to 4% of annual global turnover, for breaches of the data protection obligations, authorities and/or affected individuals, appointing data protection officers, conducting data protection impact assessments, responding to privacy rights requests and keeping records of processing activities. .
+The GDPR and Switzerland's data protection laws impose a broad range of requirements and obligations relating to the processing and protection of personal data, including obligations to having legal bases for processing personal data (which may result in some instances in obtaining the consent of the individuals to whom the personal data relate), providing detailed information about the processing activities to the individuals, dealing with restrictions on sharing of personal data with third parties and transferring personal data out of the European Economic Area ("EEA") or Switzerland, having contracting arrangements in place where required (such as with clinical trial sites and vendors), notifying in certain instances personal data breaches to data protection authorities and/or affected individuals, appointing data protection officers, conducting data protection impact assessments, responding to privacy rights requests and keeping records of processing activities.
 Data protection authorities from the different EU Member States and the EEA may interpret the GDPR and applicable related national laws differently which could effectively result in requirements additional to those currently understood to apply under the GDPR.
 In addition, guidance on implementation and compliance practices may be updated or otherwise revised, which adds to the complexity of processing personal data in the EU.
 When processing personal data of subjects in the EU, we have to comply with applicable data protection and electronic communications laws.
 In particular, as we rely on service providers processing personal data of data subjects in the EU, we have to enter into suitable contract terms with such providers and receive sufficient guarantees that such providers meet the requirements of the applicable data protection laws, particularly the GDPR which imposes specific and relevant obligations.
 Enforcement by EU and UK regulators is active, and failure to comply with the GDPR or applicable Member State law may result in substantial fines.
 The GDPR increases substantially the penalties to which we could be subject in the event of any non-compliance, including fines of up to 10,000,000 Euros or up to 2% of our total worldwide annual turnover for certain comparatively minor offenses, or up to 20,000,000 Euros or up to 4% of our total worldwide annual turnover for more serious offenses.
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with data protection authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.